ibm-cloud-docs/powervs-vpc/plan-planning.md

 The automation provides flexibility in:
 - Automatically generating a new VPN server Certificate, creating a new {{site.data.keyword.secrets-manager_short}} instance and storing the certificate.
-- Allowing the user to pass the details of existing {{site.data.keyword.secrets-manager_short}} instance and the certificate details in the optional parameters field which would override the default configuration of creating a new {{site.data.keyword.secrets-manager_short}} instance.
+- Allowing the user to pass the details of existing {{site.data.keyword.secrets-manager_short}} instance in the optional parameters field which would override the default configuration of creating a new {{site.data.keyword.secrets-manager_short}} instance.

 - To **reuse** the {{site.data.keyword.secrets-manager_short}} instance if you have one, you need the following information: